ravilrrr/ogma-CMS/README.md

 * Backup and Restore - Easily backup and restore your site data and settings.
 * Free - Licenced under GPL v3 which means its Free

+### Plugins-ins
+OGMA comes with the following plugins to get you sterted.

+- Gallery - Image gallery plugin
+- Testimonials - Testimonial management
+- Comments - DisQus comment system for Blog posts.
+- Twitterfeed - Easily add a twitter feed to your site.

 ## Screenshots